 Day 1 – Street Art

-On our first day we explored what the city had to offer, we walked down the famous Hozier Lane and the surrounding areas to see all the cool art work.
-We then visited the Ian Potter Museum of Art, where we saw a mixture of contemporary and traditional art.
-We then headed the botanical gardens which were huge and then back to the hotel as that was hell of a lot of walking!
+On the first day we explored what the city had to offer.
+We walked down the famous Hozier Lane and the surrounding areas to see all the cool art work.
+We then visited the Ian Potter Museum of Art where we saw a mixture of contemporary and traditional art.
+After that we then headed the botanical gardens which were huge.
+Finally we ended the day back at the hotel, as that was hell of a lot of walking!

 Day 2 – St Kilda

-We took an Uber down to St Kilda as the public tram transport was very confusing as you had to buy a myki card, which is the equivalent to an oyster card, but you have to put a minimum of like $20 on it which was a waste for us seeing we were only there for another day.
+We took an Uber down to St Kilda as the public tram transport was very confusing.
+You had to buy a myki card, which is the equivalent to an oyster card.
+However, you have to put a minimum of like $20 on it which was a waste for us seeing we were only there for another day.

 St Kilda is an Esplanade where yachts and windsurfers can be seen in the bay as well as the famous Little Penguins!
-The Little Penguins can be found in the breakwater at the end of the pier and come out around sunset however, you might be lucky to see one in the day if they awake from their nests and if they haven’t gone out to hunt.
-If you do visit the penguins be aware any flash photography or white lights are prohibited as it disturbs the Penguins.
+The Little Penguins can be found in the breakwater at the end of the pier and come out around sunset.
+However, you might be lucky to see one in the day if they awake from their nests and if they haven’t gone out to hunt.
+If you do visit the penguins be aware any flash photography and white lights.
+This is because they are prohibited as it disturbs the Penguins.

 Day 3 – National Gallery of Victoria

-On the last day of our visit to Melbourne we visited the National Gallery of Victoria which was huge and very architecturally cool building.
-Again like the Ian Potter Museum there was a mixture of contemporary and traditional art and some very famous pieces.
+On the last day of our visit to Melbourne we visited the National Gallery of Victoria which was an amazing piece of architecture in itself.
+Again like the Ian Potter Museum there was a mixture of contemporary and traditional art and some very famous pieces, including some Warhol’s and Picasso’s.
 We then headed down to War Memorial which was near the botanical gardens.

-Overall I think Melbourne is a great city to visit if your into your art, food and culture, although I think 3 days there was enough time.
+Overall I think Melbourne is a great city to visit if your into art, food and culture.
+Although, I think 3 days there was enough time spent there.
+I have done blog posts on Port Douglas and Sydney which you can read about.
+Next week it will be all about The Great Ocean Road.

 Lots of love, Melissa x